Season of Salt: A Primer

 Varieties of Salt

 Kosher salt will get you 99% of the way there when it comes to seasoning.
 I use Morton's Kosher Salt because it's available everywhere, but the other big brand is Diamond.
 Any brand is fine, just be consistent because even though they're all coarse, they vary enough that they will have different volumetric measures.
-That is, a tablespoon of one might not equal a tablespoon of another even when they weigh the same.
+That is, a tablespoon of one might not equal a tablespoon of another if you actually weighed them.
 I do like to have a few other kinds of salt around as well.
 A nice flake salt is great for when you need more salt after the cook.
 Something like a sliced prime rib, even if well-seasoned in advance will still be almost devoid of salt in the center so it can be nice to give that part a little extra love.
 It's also a juicy tomato's best friend.
 Since these are cases of salting at the end, it's nice to have that crunchy texture.
 I do also keep table salt around.
 There are a few instances where the finer grind is useful.
 It might be a little hard to find, but if you can, smoked salt is an amazing ingredient for making faux smokey barbecue.
 Used in place of kosher salt, it adds a smokey flavor without having to change anything else.
 Lastly, I keep a strange one called sodium citrate that I had to buy online.
 This nifty ingredient can turn any cheese into a perfectly smooth liquid.
+In a mind-blowing coincidence, the chemical formula for sodium citrate just happens to be Na3C6H5O7 as in “NaCHO.”
 You don't need it, it's just really cool.